 Symptoms: Warts appear as reddish-gray or brownish bumps on any part of the body.
 They are seldom flat and mostly extend out way beyond the skin surface.

 Treatment: Warts in adults are often treated with the use of liquid nitrogen.
 However, it can be painful for a baby thus the doctor may use topical ointments containing compounds that can gradually disintegrate the wart.
 The doctor may then manually extract warts for their complete removal.

 More often than not, these skin rashes can be prevented by reducing the risk of the conditions that cause them.

 How To Prevent Skin Rashes In Babies?

 Prevention methods help mitigate the reasons the lead to rashes in babies.
 Here is what you can do to prevent skin rashes in infants:

 - Immunize: Conditions like chickenpox and measles can be prevented through immunization.
 Most vaccines will be a part of the baby’s regular vaccination schedule.
 You can ask the baby’s doctor about the relevant vaccines.

 - Maintain good hygiene: The viruses that cause rashes in babies can be kept at bay by maintaining good hygiene.
 Wash the baby’s hands after outdoor play and wash your hands before handling the infant.
 If someone in the family is ill, do not let them hold the baby until they are cured.
 Wash the baby’s clothes separately and do not allow a sibling to use them.

-- Be watchful to allergies: Babies who eat solid food are susceptible to several allergies.
+- Be watchful of allergies: Babies who eat solid food are susceptible to several allergies.
 Be cautious, especially when feeding a new food item to the baby.
 Some conditions such as eczema and cradle cap may begin as a minor rash.
 But they become severe quickly, so it is best to contain them sooner.
 If you suspect a rash to be a result of allergy or eczema, then consult a doctor right away.
 Quick intervention reduces the chances of complications.